Soft Phonon Charge-Density Wave Formation in the Kagome Metal KV$_3$Sb$_5$

-In this work, we use inelastic x-ray scattering (IXS) measurements to show that the CDW in KV$_3$Sb$_5$ forms via phonons that soften to zero energy around $T_{\rm CDW}=78$~K. The phonon softening occurs over a large region in momentum space, akin to the EPC-driven CDW in transition metal dichalcogenides \cite{Weber2011}.
-We show that the experimentally detected in-plane anisotropy of the phonon softening matches that of the momentum-dependent EPC in first-principles calculations, while differing significantly from the calculated electronic susceptibility.
-These results show that the CDW transition in KV$_3$Sb$_5$ is EPC-driven, and given the overall similarity of the $A$V$_3$Sb$_5$ compounds, such a mechanism is likely also applicable to (Cs,Rb)V$_3$Sb$_5$.
+In this work, we use inelastic x-ray scattering (IXS) measurements to show that the CDW in KV$_3$Sb$_5$ forms via phonons that soften to zero energy around $T_{\rm CDW}=78$~K. The phonon softening occurs over a large region in momentum space, akin to the EPC-driven CDW in transition metal dichalcogenides \cite{Weber2011}. \ys{First-principles calculations show that the in-plane anisotropy of phonon softening matches that of the momentum-dependent EPC}, while differing significantly from the calculated electronic susceptibility.
+These results show that the CDW transition in KV$_3$Sb$_5$ is \ys{driven by matrix elements of the EPC}, and given the overall similarity of the $A$V$_3$Sb$_5$ compounds, such a mechanism is likely also applicable to (Cs,Rb)V$_3$Sb$_5$.